a) Some observations on church leadership:

 Even though the Apostle Paul was wise and had had a thorough training by Gamaliel he said:

 My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on men’s wisdom, but on God’s power.”1 Corinthians 2:4

 Brothers loved by God, we know that He has chosen you, because our gospel came to you not simply with words, but also with power, with the Holy Spirit and with deep conviction.”1 Thessalonians 1:4-5

-Are we putting too much emphasis on academic qualifications and not spiritual gifting and character qualities?
+Are we putting too much emphasis on academic qualifications and not on spiritual gifting and quality of character?

 [i] ‘Lectures to My Students Unabridged’ by C. H. Spurgeon p.
 22 & 29.
 ISBN 1-56186-100-6

 [ii] ‘On Being a Servant of God’ by Warren W. Wiersbe p.
 39

 [iii] Identity Network (opens in a new window)

 [iv] ‘Lectures to My Students Unabridged’ by C. H. Spurgeon p.
 1. ISBN 1-56186-100-6